efalayi/population-management-system/README.md

 [![Coverage Status](https://coveralls.io/repos/github/efalayi/population-management-system/badge.svg?branch=develop)](https://coveralls.io/github/efalayi/population-management-system?branch=develop)

 # population-management-system
-This is a population management system application with client and server side implementations
+The Population Management System is an application designed to keep track of population data.
+It contains a list of locations and the total residents in each location (which has also been broken down by gender).
+The application has both client and server side implementations.

 ##### Features
 - A user can create locations